alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 ### Add a schema vocabulary definition

 Users are not permitted to add their own schema vocabulary definitions.
-This is to be done by 2nd line, following a request from the publisher.
+This is to be done by Technical 2nd Line, following a request from the publisher.

 1. Add the new schema vocabulary definition to the [schemas](schemas)
 2. Add the new schema vocabulary definition to the [corresponding test](test-schemas)